Local Parametric Estimation in High Frequency Data: Proofs

+where a formal expression or an estimator of the variance of $V(\eta) := \widehat{s}_n (\eta)$ is provided in what follows, depending on the setting.
+We also derive an expression or estimator of the bias of $\widehat{\eta}_{T,n}$, that we call $B(\eta)$.
+They are both obtained assuming that the friction parameter is fixed to $\eta$.
+In our numerical study we find that this bias is very close to 0 so that it is relatively safe to assume that it equals 0 for the purpose of statistical inference.

-The notation of Section \ref{p2uncertaintyzones} and Section \ref{empiricalwork} are \emph{in force}.
-We define $\hat{s}_n (\eta) := \hat{V}$, where an expression of $\hat{V}$ will be provided at the end of this section.
-First, we assume that the absolute jump size is constant equal to the tick size, i.e. $L_{i,n} := 1$.
-In view of (\ref{hatetamod}), we have We also have by definition that the number of alternations is $N_{\alpha,t,1}^{(a)} = N_n - N_{\alpha,t,1}^{(c)}$.
-If we assume that $N_n$ is non-random, then
+We consider first the case where the absolute jump size is constant equal to the tick size, i.e. $L_{i,n} := 1$, and $N_n(t)$ is non-random.
+In view of (\ref{hatetamod}), we have We also have by definition that the number of alternations is $N_{t,1,n}^{(a)} = N_n(t) - N_{t,1,n}^{(c)}$.
+Then